Stocks and shares Junior ISA

 Who can open a Freetrade stocks and shares Junior ISA?

-As a parent or legal guardian with parental responsibility, you’ll be able to open the Freetrade JISA for your child under 16.
+As a parent or legal guardian with parental responsibility, you can open the Freetrade JISA for your child under 16.
 Once opened, you’ll act as the registered contact until the child turns 18.

 Can a grandparent open a Junior ISA?